 What does the science say?

 Very little research exists on the effects of sulbutiamine.
 Early laboratory research indicated various effects on the brain.
 Very limited research has been done with humans to look at the use of sulbutiamine for conditions such as Alzheimer’s disease, chronic fatigue, and neuropathy.
 However, no positive or negative results from any studies have yet been replicated.
 As a result, insufficient evidence exists to say if sulbutiamine (as a drug) could be effective for any health-related outcome.
 No studies exist to confirm any claimed benefit for sulbutiamine as a dietary supplement ingredient.

 Is it safe to take?

 The few side effects reported with the use of up to 600 mg per day (for as long as 2 months) include nausea, headache, insomnia, diarrhea, tremor, agitation, palpitations, and cough.
 Long-term effects are unknown, and no safe amount has been established.
 However, some websites suggest using as much as 1000 mg sulbutiamine per day.
-Because sulbutiamine is currently on the FDA Advisory List, Military Service Members should avoid this ingredient.
+Because sulbutiamine is on the DoD Prohibited Dietary Supplement Ingredients List, Service Members should avoid this ingredient.

 How can I watch out for this ingredient?

 If you read dietary supplement labels, you will often see sulbutiamine listed as part of a proprietary blend—that is, combined with other ingredients.
-The blends often include stimulants or other ingredients—some prohibited for Military Service Members, such vinpocetine, or others also on the FDA Dietary Supplement Ingredient Advisory List, such as higenamine, hordenine, and N-methyl tyramine.
+The blends often include stimulants or other ingredients—some also prohibited for Service Members, such vinpocetine, higenamine, and hordenine.
 When you see combinations of stimulants listed on a product label, this should be a red flag.
 There is no evidence to suggest a cocktail of stimulants will be safe.